karlshea/the-fog-sjma/README.md

 ### Accessibility
 One of the things that drew me to making browser-based work in the first place was the idea that it would lower the barrier for entry to people compared to a traditional gallery installation.
 That being said, I also realize that websites are not inherently accessible to all people so I wanted to consider how best to make an experience like the one I created here accessible to more people.
 Outside of the standard considerations such as alt tags and color contrast, there where two main hurdles: the 3D scenes themselves and the extensive use of ASCII symbols to imply fog:

 - For the 3D scenes.
 I decided to create separate descriptive text pages that are linked to each act in order to give folks unable to engage with the 3D space and/or its controls.
 These pages describe the aspects of the work and also link to a video walkthrough of the space.
+The video walkthroughs can be viewed here: [https://vimeo.com/showcase/10734019](https://vimeo.com/showcase/10734019)

 - For the symbols being used to mimic fog with readable text interspersed, I decided to use [aria roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) and [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) to generate screen reader labels for the ASCII fog text clouds that append the legible text only, allowing screen readers to access the legible the text.